fhdm-dev/scoppy/docs/dso500k-u.md

 > The DSO500K-U is powered by a Raspberry Pi RP2040 Microcontroller as used on the Raspberry Pi Pico.
 References to Pico in this documentation also apply to the DSO500K-U

+### Install the Android App
+Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

+> If you have already installed the app please check that you have the latest version (click the link above).
+The DSO500K-U will NOT work with older versions of the app!

 ### Connecting to your Phone/Tablet

 Attach the small (male) end of an OTG cable/adapter to the USB input of the Android device (do NOT plug it into the USB socket of the DSO500K-U!).